brown9804/MicrosoftCloudEssentialsHub/0_Azure/2_AzureAnalytics/0_Fabric/demos/20_FabricCapacityMetrics.md

 > The `Microsoft Fabric Capacity Metrics app` is designed to provide comprehensive monitoring capabilities for Microsoft Fabric capacities.
 It helps administrators track capacity consumption, identify performance bottlenecks, and make informed decisions about scaling and resource allocation.
 The app provides detailed insights into capacity utilization, throttling, and system events, enabling proactive management of resources to ensure optimal performance.

+> [!NOTE]
+> Ensure you have admin rights for the capacity you want to monitor.

 ## Wiki

 <details>